Nashville Sounds score Four in the Seventh to defeat Durham Bulls, 4-3 - Clarksville Online

 [470cneter]

 The Nashville Sounds are the Triple-A affiliate of the Milwaukee Brewers and play at First Horizon Park.
 Single-game tickets are on sale now for all home games in 2022.
-For more information call 615-690-4487 or e-mail .
+For more information call 615-690-4487 or e-mail tickets@nashvillesounds.com.